Video Clip of the Month: Leading Online Communities

 Video Clip of the Month: Drought & Filter Bubbles

 With East Africa facing its worst drought in 60 years, I wince more than ever at a quote by Facebook's Mark Zuckerberg: “A squirrel dying in your front yard may be more relevant to your interests right now than people dying in Africa.”
 What Zuckerberg's assertion means on a societal level—such as during a regional famine overseas—is the topic of my August 2011 video clip of the month.
-It features Eli Pariser, author of The Filter Bubble: What the … [Read more...]
+It features Eli Pariser, author of The Filter Bubble: What the Internet Is … [Read more...]

 Video Clip of the Month: Context, Not Content, is King